-Her areas of expertise include back pain, musculoskeletal pain, performing arts medicine, and addiction recovery.
+Her areas of expertise include anxiety, back pain, musculoskeletal pain, performing arts medicine, addiction recovery, and healing through past lives

 ~ Medical Education ~